 ‘Something must be wrong with us.
 They feel sorry for us—even a little disappointed.
 We have let them down.’

 There’s nothing ‘wrong’ with us.
 But, yes, we are different.
 We’ll never be the same person we were before.
-As Billy Bob Thornton reflected upon the loss of his younger brother, Jimmy, in this [click on this] Oprah Magazine Video “You won’t ever get over it.
+As Billy Bob Thornton reflected upon the loss of his younger brother, Jimmy, in a two minute video for Oprah Magazine “You won’t ever get over it.
 The more you know it and embrace it, the better off you will be.

 Webster’s has another definition: To cause an undesirable condition to be overcome: MEND <the troubles had not been forgotten, but they had been healed>